Jamie Herrell

-Life and career

-Early life and career beginnings
+Early life

-Herrell was born on July 12, 1994 in Glendora, east of Los Angeles, California to James Edward Herrell, an American from Seattle, Washington, and Mary Snow "Snowie" del Rosario a Filipino from Medellin, Cebu.
+Herrell was born on July 12, 1994, in Glendora, California, to James Edward Herrell, an American from Seattle, Washington, and Mary Snow "Snowie" del Rosario a Filipino from Medellin, Cebu.

 Herrell spent her childhood in the United States and then settled down in Cebu City where her mother is from.
-In Cebu, she was a Mass Communication student at the University of San Jose–Recoletos before transferring to International Academy of Film and Television to study acting.
-Aside from studying, she also manages her own dance company called Mactan Dynamics.
+There, she was a Mass Communication student at the University of San Jose–Recoletos before transferring to International Academy of Film and Television to study acting.
+While being a student, she also managed her own dance company called Mactan Dynamics.
 She was also a former managerial director of Solid Source Trading for the Visayas Region.
-She acted in a few commercials and short films prior joining beauty pageants.
+She also acted in a few commercials and short films prior entering beauty pageants.
 In 2021, she graduated at University of San Jose–Recoletos with the BA in Liberal Arts and Commerce Major in Marketing and Communications degree.

 Pageantry

-Pre Miss Earth
+Before Miss Earth

-She competed in the Miss Resorts World Manila 2013 pageant, where she was unplaced.
+She competed in Miss Resorts World Manila 2013, where she was unplaced.

 She won three titles in 2013: Sinulog Festival Queen 2013, Miss MegaCebu 2013, and Reyna ng Aliwan 2013.

 Miss Philippines Earth 2014

-Herrell participated in and won Miss Philippines Earth 2014 during the pageant's coronation night at the SM Mall of Asia Arena on May 11, 2014.
-Beating 49 other contestants, she qualified for the international Miss Earth crown on the same year.
+Herrell entered and won Miss Philippines Earth 2014 at the SM Mall of Asia Arena on May 11, 2014.
+Beating 49 other contestants, and qualified to enter Miss Earth of the same year.

-During the question-and-answer portion, Herrell was asked by former Akbayan lawmaker Risa Hontiveros, "Do you think that we, human beings, have been good children to Mother Earth?"
-Herrell answered:
+During the question-and-answer portion, Herrell was asked by former Akbayan representative and future senator Risa Hontiveros, "Do you think that we, human beings, have been good children to Mother Earth?"
+Herrell replied:

-During the final question-and-answer portion, Herrell was asked by former Miss Earth 2008 Karla Henry, "What quality do you think make a Miss Philippines Earth?"
-Herrell answered:
+During the final question-and-answer portion, Herrell was asked by former Miss Earth 2008 Karla Henry, "What quality do you think make a Miss Philippines Earth?", Herrell replied:

 Miss Earth 2014

-By winning the Miss Philippines Earth 2014 title, Jamie became the Philippines' delegate for the Miss Earth 2014 finals.

-On November 29, 2014, Herrell was crowned Miss Earth 2014 at the UP Theater by her predecessor, Alyz Henrich from Venezuela and obtained the second Miss Earth crown after Karla Henry's victory in 2008.
+On November 29, 2014, Herrell was crowned Miss Earth 2014 at the University of the Philippines Theater by her predecessor, Alyz Henrich from Venezuela and obtained the second Miss Earth crown after Karla Henry's victory in Miss Earth 2008.
+During the top eight question and answer portion, Herrell was asked about what she can do in order to reverse the effects of Global warming, she replied: